runrig-coop/hedgerows/index.md

 encircled mouth of Subcommandante Marcos, spokesperson for the Zapatista Army of National Liberation (EZLN).[^glaser]

-The political climate — to say nothing of the literal climate — surrounding the authorship of these two manifestos could not have been more dissimilar.
+The political climate — to say nothing of the literal climate — that surrounded these two manifestos could not have been more dissimilar.
 Barlow signed his declaration from Davos in the Swiss Alps on February 8, 1996, having ostensibly found inspiration in the World Economic Forum, which he attended two days before.
 Delivered a few months later on August 3, 1996, the _Second Declaration of La Realidad_ was Marcos' valediction to the delegates from over 40 countries, plus anywhere from 3 to 5 thousand other activists, journalists, and intellectuals, who all journeyed to Chiapas, Mexico for the _First Intercontinental Gathering for Humanity and Against Neoliberalism_.
 This 5-day gathering or _encuentro_, as it was originally termed in Spanish, was held deep in the Lacandon Jungle near the Guatemalan border.
 Many of the sessions took place in open-air clearings, tents, and lean-tos.
 There would be another intercontinental _encuentro_ the following year in Spain, plus a few smaller, _intra_-continental gatherings across Europe and North America.
-Eventually, these _encuentros_ would partially inspire the World Social Forum, named in conscious opposition to the World Economic Forum in Davos.
+Eventually, these _encuentros_ would partly inspire the World Social Forum, named in conscious opposition to the World Economic Forum in Davos.
 The first WSF was held in Brazil in 2001, attended by many of the same participants from the first _encuentro_ in 1996 and borrowing many of its methods.